 also be served with ketupat (rice cubes wrapped in palm leaves) and cucumber.

-which the early immigrants originated.
-Although Influenced by local ingredients
+from which the early immigrants originated.
+Although Influenced by local

-and dishes from other cultures, it remains distinctly Chinese.
-Most Chinese
+ingredients and dishes from other cultures, it remains distinctly Chinese.

-meals have pork as their sub-ingredient, but due to the popularity and unique
+Most Chinese meals have pork as their sub-ingredient, but due to the

 Wantan Mee ~ Soup noodles with prawn or pork dumplings and thin slices of